 - They should notify their preceptor

-- They should report symptoms through the Employee Health Portal and follow the guidance of the Employee Health staff from that point forward.
+- They should report symptoms through the Employee Health Portal and follow the guidance of the Student and Teammate Health staff from that point forward.

 All Other Visiting Students